djoksimo/PersonalWebsite/README.md

-Personal website created using HTML, CSS, JS, jQuery, and Node.js Purpose of Website: For potential employers
+Personal website created using HTML, CSS, JS, jQuery, and Bootstrap4 Purpose of Website: So that potential employers can get to know me better
-Will incorporate bootstrap later
 Domain: www.danilojoksimovic.com
-Still a work in progress
+Still a WIP,
+Will incorporate Node.js later